vokac/iam-website/content/en/docs/tasks/user/x509-linking/_index.md

 account linking works if:

-- X.509 certificate authentication is enabled for the IAM instance in use; for more information on this see the [Getting started guide](/docs/getting-started/nginx);
+- X.509 certificate authentication is enabled for the IAM instance in use; for more information on this see the [Getting started guide][getting-started-nginx]
 - The certificate is correctly installed in the browser used to access the IAM;
 - The certificate is trusted by the IAM (i.e. is signed by a certificate authority known and trusted by the IAM)